ruiy2/Analytics-in-Practice-Crypto-Project/Linear Regression README.md

 Bond Yield Relative to Yield on 10-Year Treasury (BAA10Y) Data:
     Link: https://fred.stlouisfed.org/series/BAA10Y save as BAA10Y.csv in the same file location as the .ipnyb file.
-    Important note: Dowload the the daily percetage data not the daily pricing data.
+    Important note: Dowload the the daily percetage return data not the daily pricing data.
 This can be done on the tool icon
     next to the graph.
 You should dowload from 2020-01-01 on.

 MSCI Intl Emerging Market Currency Data (em_currency):